 How Deep to Place the Peony

 Peony planting depth is a critical matter that will determine future blooming for decades.
 To determine the ideal planting depth, locate the eyes on the peony rootball.
 This is one of those plant terms that doesn't make much sense, but if you think of the eyes as buds and look for pinkish nubs at the base of the crown you will locate them.
 These eye buds are next year's flowering stems.
 If you bury them too deeply, they will never emerge and develop.
-Place them just beneath the soil's surface, no more than two inches deep.
+Place them just beneath the soil's surface, no more than 2 inches deep.
 This is true even in cold climates.
-No worries, these dormant eye buds will not be damaged by frigid winters.
+No worries, as these dormant eye buds will not be damaged by frigid winters.

 After the Peony Transplant

-Fill the planted hole back with your amended soil by hand.
+Fill by hand the planted hole back with your amended soil.
 The dexterity of hands is better than using garden tools here, as you can gently tamp the soil down and ensure that there are no air pockets without damaging the roots.
 Water well, but don't oversaturate the soil.
 It shouldn't be necessary to water again unless your weather forecaster says that a true drought is happening.
 Peonies are entering their dormant state now, and going to bed for the winter in a soggy bed is an invitation to rot.
 When spring arrives, look for emerging reddish-purple stems to let you know that your peony has settled into its new home.